 The Tacx Vortex is a cool looking smart trainer that also has the ability to offer resistance without being plugged into power.
 It is, therefore, perfect for you to carry and warm up before races.
 The most outstanding feature about the Vortex is its lightweight.
 The trainer suits people of all skill sets.

-The Tacx Vortex is one of the nine best smart bike trainers of 2018.
+The Tacx Vortex is one of the best smart bike trainers currently available.
 This brief introduction is not enough to convince you to buy the Vortex; so how about you read further to learn and understand all that it has to offer.

 Quick Summary of Features and Specifications